cogent3/PiQTree2dev/README.md

 `docker run -it -d -v ${PWD}:/PiQTree2 -v $env:USERPROFILE/.ssh/github:/root/.ssh/id_rsa -p 3000:3000 --name PiQTree2dev PiQTree2dev /bin/bash`

 </details>
-<details><summary><strong>Inside the Docker Container</strong></summary>
+<details><summary><strong>Inside the docker container</strong></summary>

-Once inside the Docker container, you will be in the `/PiQTree2` directory where you can find the PiQTree2 project files.
+Once inside the docker container, you will be in the `/PiQTree2` directory where you can find the PiQTree2 project files.
 You can perform git operations, build the project, and run tests as you would in a regular development environment.

 To build the project